Komodo/komodo-website/src/pages/blog/2014-02/new-website-launched.html.md

 We will give away one license every week for 3 weeks, starting on Feb 28th and every Friday from then on.

+## *Contest Update*

+We've selected our [first winner]!
+There are still 2 copies left to win so it's not too late to participate!

    [Drupal]: https://drupal.org/ "Drupal - Open Source CMS"
    [DocPad]: http://docpad.org/ "DocPad - Streamlined Web Development"